All Products

 Prerequisites

-• Serverless resource groups are supported in the following regions: China (Beijing), China (Shanghai), China (Shenzhen), China (Hangzhou), China (Hong Kong), China (Zhangjiakou), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), Japan (Tokyo), UK (London), US (Silicon Valley), Germany (Frankfurt), and US (Virginia).
+• Serverless resource groups are supported in the following regions: China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shanghai), China (Shenzhen), China (Hangzhou), China (Hong Kong), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), Japan (Tokyo), UK (London), US (Silicon Valley), Germany (Frankfurt), and US (Virginia).

-• If you want to use a serverless resource group in a virtual network operator (VNO) environment, you must first check whether your service provider allows you to purchase serverless resource groups.
+• If you need to use a serverless general-purpose resource group in a virtual network operator (VNO) environment, confirm whether your provider offers this product.

 Comparison item

-Old-version resource group (exclusive resource groups and shared resource groups)
+Old-version resource groups (exclusive and shared resource groups)

 All capabilities of DataWorks are supported.